 Currently, Carolyn is recording her debut album at Cinder Sound Studio in Longmont, Colorado.
 She is thrilled to be working with producer John McVey and a band of seasoned musicians including Michael O'Connor, Eric Moon, Christian Teele, Chris Engleman and Kramer Kelling.
-Look for a release date in fall of 2020!
+Look for a release date in early 2021!

 Carolyn would love to play at your venue or at your home for an intimate house concert!
 Now offering virtual house concerts on Zoom while the pandemic makes traditional, in-person shows unsafe.
 To book Carolyn or request more information, click here!